2020 Freeborn County election results - Albert Lea Tribune

 Watch here for election results for Freeborn County.
 Get the numbers faster than anywhere else straight from the Freeborn County Auditor-Treasurer’s Office.

-Polls close at 8 p.m. today.
+Polls closed at 8 p.m. today.

 To see updated results this evening, be sure to click here to refresh your browser and allow the new results to show up.